lambdamikel/picoram2090/README.md

 ### 2114 SRAM Emulation

 PicoRAM 2090 plugs into the 2114 SRAM socket of the Microtronic.
-The 2114 has a capactiy of 1024 4bit words, i.e., it has a 10bit address bus and a 4bit data bus.
+The 2114 has a capacity of 1024 4bit words, i.e., it has a 10bit address bus and a 4bit data bus.
 The tristate (HighZ) capability of the 2114 is not utilized by the the Microtronic, so CS is not connected.